“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 Translating the knowledge into practice.

 Like learning to drive, you don’t learn by understanding the theory.
-You learn by practicing with an instructor until you gain the skills.
+You learn by practicing with an instructor until you gain the skills and apply them regularly.

 Working with people who have experienced trauma is a constantly evolving dynamic.
-Training is just the beginning!
+Training is just the beginning, and like the medical field treating physical wounds, we need continuing professional development to treat the emotional wounds.
+So, training and reflective practice should be ongoing!

 What Makes This Different